benjaminkhelifa/factor-rotation/README.md

 ---
 ## About the Author

-My name is **Benjamin Khelifa**, a financial analyst specialized in data-driven workflows, quantitative indicators, and automated reporting systems.
+My name is **Benjamin Khelifa**, I'm a financial analyst specialized in data-driven workflows, quantitative indicators, and automated reporting systems.